 She released two more albums with Atlantic Records in 1990 and 1993 before signing with EMI Records in 1995.
 She released two more albums on her own record labels in 1997 and 2001.
 She then went back to Broadway, getting the role of Belle in Disney’s “Beauty and the Beast.”
 She also starred in the National Production of “Cinderella” in 2001.

-Eager to shed her nice-girl image, in March 2005 Gibson posed nude for Playboy magazine.
+Eager to shed her nice-girl image, in March 2005 Debbie Gibson posed nude for Playboy magazine.
 The pictorial coincided with the release of her new single, appropriately titled “Naked.”
 The single barely cracked the Top 40 Billboard Hot Single Sales chart.

 Gibson then went to the big screen, co-starring with Lorenzo Lamas in the low-budget film “Mega Shark Versus Giant Octopus” in 2009.
-Gibson reprised her role two years later, this time co-starring with fellow teen sensation Tiffany in “Mega Python vs. Gatoroid.”
+She reprised her role two years later, this time co-starring with fellow teen sensation Tiffany in “Mega Python vs. Gatoroid.”
 She did it one more time in the 2014 film “Mega Shark Versus Mecha Shark.”
 She also had several appearances on celebrity TV shows: “Celebrity Apprentice,” “Skating with Celebrities,” and “Dancing with the Stars.”
 In 2016, she starred in the Hallmark Channel’s movie “Summer of Dreams.”

 All during this time, her presence was called for as a former teen idol.
 She appeared in Katy Perry’s music video for “Last Friday Night (TGIF)” in 2011, and performed in the “I Want My 80s Concert” at The Theatre at Madison Square Garden in 2015.

-In 2016, after the death of Prince, Gibson came clean on “Oprah: Where Are They Now?”, admitting to using prescription drugs while she was on Broadway.
+In 2016, after the death of Prince, Debbie Gibson came clean on “Oprah: Where Are They Now?”, admitting to using prescription drugs while she was on Broadway.
 “Performers use prescription medications to get through their careers and their lives ? to get a good night’s sleep and to get that body on the stage because they have to deliver,” she said.
 “It’s a really serious problem.”

 After accusing everyone on Broadway of using steroids on the show, she issued an apology on her blog.
 “I did not mean to imply that everyone on stage is reliant on substances to deliver the amazing performances I have witnessed first hand,” she wrote.
 “This is not aimed at anyone in particular.
 It is not aimed at anyone at all.”